JulianStiebler/secureRequests/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the stub files
 - [ ] My changes generate no *new* warnings